paul-at/phpcompat/README.md

 # PHP Backwards Compatibility Library

-This library provides a set of functions to emulate or replace functions and configuration variables that were declared deprecated or dropped in PHP 5.3 onwards to provide backwards compatibility layer.
+This library provides a set of functions to emulate or replace functions and configuration variables that were declared deprecated or dropped to provide backwards compatibility layer.

 The goal of the project is to facilitate migration of legacy PHP code to newer PHP versions.

+The project was founded to facilitate migration to PHP 5.3 and 5.4 and improve cross-SAPI portability, while maintaining compatibility with all PHP 5.x versions.

 ## Usage